proalvo/timestamps/README.md

 - Feel free to copy & improve the software

 ## Cons
-- Need to understand how to setup your environment with Bitfocus Companion - actually it is very simple.
+- Need to understand how to setup your environment with Bitfocus Companion - but actually it is very simple.
 - Be careful to not to use the port which is already used by some other application.

 ## Installation and running the application